csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 }
 ```

-* If you want to add more than one condition, you can add add the other conditions with 'else if' statements.
+* If you want to add more than one condition, you can add the other conditions with 'else if' statements.
 In the example below, we'd added a second condition and it's not called because the number variable is not greater than 100.
 ```javascript
 var number = 50;